Home

 A Learning Community for Faculty and Staff

 This monthly series offers a reflective and supportive space for faculty and staff who wish to engage more meaningfully with reconciliation in their teaching, research, service, and daily practices.
 Participants are introduced to a concrete, accessible strategy drawn from reconciliation-focused resources and scholarship.
-First session is on September 26, 12pm-1pm.
+The next session is scheduled for October 31, 12pm–1pm.

+UDL is a proactive, intentional approach that reduces learning barriers and welcomes learner variability.
 CTSI offers a variety of UDL resources to support instructors wishing to implement and adapt UDL practices in their teaching.
-Take to time to explore the UDL framework, including:

-Self-paced program icon: leaf with play symbolCTSI Self-Paced Programs
+Self-paced program icon: leaf with play symbolCTSI Self-Paced Learning

 Getting Started with GenAI Tools